Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 - **Prepare** : A Spark job reads the raw data from Azure Data Lake Storage and process/prepare it for the next steps

 - **Analyze** : It has two parts :
-  - First Spark Job use the processed data to traing the Retail Demand Forecasting model
+  - First Spark Job use the processed data to train the Retail Demand Forecasting model
-  - Second Spark Job use the forcasted data and apply Price Optimization on it
+  - Second Spark Job use the forecasted data and apply Price Optimization on it

-- **Publish** : The result of both Retail Demand Forecasting and Pice Optimization are stored on Azure Data Lake Store
+- **Publish** : The result of both Retail Demand Forecasting and Price Optimization are stored on Azure Data Lake Store

 - **Visualize** : Power BI is used to visualize the results

+- **Pipeline Scheduling** : Azure Data Factory is used to create and schedule the pipeline involving all the above mentioned activities

 ## Setup Steps